KenKen (Calcudoku) Game

 - Scan rows/columns for near-complete lines to eliminate duplicates quickly.

-- For ×/÷ cages, enumerate factor pairs that fit the grid size and rule out duplicates in the row/column.
+- For × and ÷ cages, list factor pairs within 1 to 4 and rule out duplicates in the row/column.

 - Use Notes to track candidates and turn on error highlighting to spot conflicts early.